 - 108a/5 Should leagues bowling in a center that recently converted to string pinsetter machines establish their averages the first night instead of using last season's average?
 The league should discuss this option at the organizational meeting.
-With the averages now being established using string pinsetter machines, the league could decide to start everyone out with an average established on the new machines. - 108a/6 Our center is converting to string pinsetter machines during our league season.
+USBC recognizes averages established on both free-fall pinsetters and USBC-approved string pinsetters as official and acceptable for use in all leagues or tournaments. - 108a/6 Our center is converting to USBC-approved string pinsetter machines during our league season.
 What must we do in order to stay a certified league?